 - On YouTube at 3:45.
 He also does this character in Rabbit of Seville with Elmer Fudd in the chair, with one major difference: he sings it.

-- In an episode of Sonic Underground, the chatty hairdresser is actual an unwitting spy for Robotnik, using hypnotism to lull her customers into spilling their true feelings for the dictator.
+- In an episode of Sonic Underground, the chatty hairdresser is actually an unwitting spy for Robotnik, using hypnotism to lull her customers into spilling their true feelings for the dictator.

 - Deconstructed in "Homer Scissorhands", a season 22 episode of The Simpsons.
 Homer takes up a job as a hairdresser, but having to pay attention to all his clients' stories takes its toll on him.